-Under the Management Program for the Saltwater Crocodile in the Northern Territory of Australia, 2014-2015 (Saalfeld et al. 2014), the quota was 70,000 live eggs in 2014/2015.
-The egg harvest quota in the 2016-2020 WTMP of 90,000 viable eggs applies to the 2016/2017 egg harvest season onwards.

-The definition of "live", "viable" and "total eggs" follows those in the WTMP 2016-2020 (Saalfeld et al. 2015).
+Under the WTMP a harvest ceiling of 90,000 viable eggs applies from the 2016/2017 egg harvest season onwards.
+The definition of "live", "viable" and "total eggs" follows those in the WTMP.

 The number of eggs harvested has been below the harvest ceiling in all years (Table 2).
-As in previous years, the harvest in 2015/2016 was lower than the number of eggs permitted due to a combination of factors, including the loss of nests due to flooding and infrastructure limitations on farms.
-Egg collection permits in 2015/2016 were in the main five year permits covering 2014/2015 to 2018/2019 and issued for current harvest allocation quantities each year for the next 5 years.
+As in previous years, the harvest in 2016/2017 was lower than the number of eggs permitted due to a combination of factors, including the loss of nests due to flooding and infrastructure limitations on farms.
+Egg collection permits in 2016/2017 were mainly five year permits covering 2014/2015 to 2018/2019 and issued for current harvest allocation quantities.
 The individual allocation can be amended to higher quantity where requested by landholders/harvesters.
-Single year permits were issued for areas not covered by 4 year permits.

 The number of eggs permitted and collected varies between the different regional catchments (Figure 5), depending on a number of factors as outlined in Appendix 1 of the WTMP.
-The base allocation proportion across catchments will remain at the 2013/2014 distribution for the life of the WTMP 2016-2020, but may be varied depending upon monitoring results and landholder/harvester requests for amendment of allocated harvest quantities.
+The proportion allocated across catchments will be identical to that in 2013/2014 for the life of the WTMP, but may be varied depending upon monitoring results and landholder/harvester requests for amendment of allocated harvest quantities.

-The returns of permit holders were closely monitored to ensure that the stock taken under each permit complies with the conditions of the permit (see Permits & Compliance below).
+The returns of permit holders were closely monitored to ensure that the stock taken under each permit complied with the conditions of the permit (see Permits & Compliance below).